Chrisinho8/DACH-data-job-market/README.md

 **Excluded:**  Titles saying "AI"/"KI" and naming no role, Data centre infrastructure, General software, cloud and DevOps engineering, Speculative applications.

-Excluded rows land in `silver.excluded` so the decision stays auditable.
+Note: Excluded rows land in `silver.excluded` so the decision stays auditable.

 ## Architecture of the pipeline